General information

 Depositions

 Depositions are a method of having someone testify under oath so you can see what they have to say before they testify at trial.
 Opposing parties can be deposed which is helpful both to avoid surprises in court and to lock in their testimony as they risk being impeached with contradictory answers at the trial.
 Third parties can also be deposed, which includes people such as witnesses or experts.
-Oral deposition requirements are discussed in Superior Court Civil Rule CR 30.
-Recent changes to court rules about remote depositions are discussed in Washington High Court Announces Preference for Remote Depositions from Esquire Deposition Solutions.
+Oral deposition requirements are discussed in Civil Court Rule CR 30 for Superior Court.
+Recent changes to court rules about remote depositions are discussed in Washington Revises Rules for Remote Depositions from Esquire Deposition Solutions.

 A Deposition Notice can be used to require someone to testify at a deposition.
 A subpoena may also be necessary.